Mindera/angular-analytics/README.md

 # Install #

-`bower install angular.analytics`
+`bower install angular.analytics --save`

 # Features #

 ###Configure angular-analytics on your App###
 Define your dependency on your app
-- angularAnalytics.base (required)
+- angularAnalytics.base
-- angularAnalytics.gaq (optional)
+- angularAnalytics.gaq

 ###Pageview according to product : country : device : page ###